Step away from the drafting table - buildings aren’t 2D, so why would you design them in 2D?

 Some BIM solutions even enable users to animate each step.

 Designing a large structure takes a large team.
 Many people will contribute thoughts, designs, edits, and more.
 A BIM platform facilitates document storage and allows other users to access them whenever they need to.

 MEP fabrication detailing

 Many BIM solutions offer MEP fabrication detailing.
 Users can create a model of whichever MEP system is needed so they can see how the system integrates with the building design.

 BIM offers a number of benefits for users.
 The following are just some of the advantages a business will realize from using a BIM solution:

 2D drafting works, but it cannot model the physical components of a building and how that building will interact with outside elements.
 Thanks to its 3D modeling capability, BIM software can integrate with mapping tools, allowing users to capture real world information like aerial imagery, scans of existing infrastructure and elevation.

 By going the 3D route, there’s no need to waste paper on rework and duplicate designs.
 BIM software allows users to do the same designing and annotating that they can in 2D, but do it more quickly and efficiently.

 Track project history

 BIM software gives users the option to track their entire project history.
 The information provided in a BIM platform becomes a single source of truth.
-Every design version is stored within the BIM platform, as opposed to an endless stack of 2D-drafted designs.
+Every design version is stored within the BIM platform instead of an endless stack of 2D-drafted designs.
 The BIM software stores every version of a design, so nothing is ever lost.